Hell's Heroes (film)

-Hell's Heroes is a 1929 American pre-Code Western sound film, one of many screen adaptations of Peter B. Kyne's 1913 novel The Three Godfathers.
+Hell's Heroes is a 1929 American pre-Code Western sound film, one of many screen adaptations of Peter B. Kyne's 1913 short story The Three Godfathers.

 Three outlaws, played by Charles Bickford, Raymond Hatton, and Fred Kohler, promise a dying woman they will save her newborn child.
 This film is notable for being the first sound production directed by William Wyler.

 Plot

-Four men, Bob Sangster, "Barbwire" Gibbons, "Wild Bill" Kearney, and José, rob the bank in the town of New Jerusalem.
+Four men (Bob Sangster, "Barbwire" Gibbons, "Wild Bill" Kearney and José) rob the bank in the town of New Jerusalem.
 José and the cashier are killed, while Barbwire is shot in the shoulder.
 The three outlaws escape the posse, fleeing into the desert.
 However, their horses run off in a sand storm and they have little water.

 When they reach a water hole, they are dismayed to find that not only is it dry, but there is a pregnant woman stranded there.
 She gives birth to a boy.
-Before she dies from her ordeal, she makes the three the child's godfathers and begs them to take him to his father, Frank Edwards ... the cashier they murdered.
+Before she dies from her ordeal, she makes the three the child's godfathers and begs them to take him to his father, Frank Edwards... the cashier they murdered.

 Bob wants to abandon the boy, but the other two are determined to honor the woman's request.
-They start walking the 40 miles to New Jerusalem.
+They start walking the 40 miles (64.4 km) to New Jerusalem.
 Weakened by his wound, Barbwire eventually can go no further.
 He makes the others continue on without him, then shoots himself.
 That night, they stop to rest.
 When Bob wakes up the next morning, he finds Bill gone.
 A note Bill left explains he went further into the desert to conserve the little remaining water for Bob and the baby.
 Bob goes on, discarding his belongings along the way, including finally the loot.
 At one point, he leaves the baby, but then picks him up again.
 His strength gives out just as he reaches a water hole with a sign warning it is poisoned.
 Desperate, he comes up with a plan to save the baby.
 He drinks his fill, knowing that he will have about an hour before it kills him.
 He stumbles into New Jerusalem's church, where the congregation is celebrating Christmas.
 Then, his task completed, he dies without uttering a word.